unicefuganda/uSurvey/docs/deployment_guide.md

 1. Application database is Postgres.
 2. Gunicorn is used as application server for ODK collect requests.
 3. Daphne is used as app server for web requests and to support server side notifications on uSurvey
-4. Redis Server is used as application cache, for background tasks and for as channel backend for the ASGI interface server.
+4. Redis Server is used as application cache, for background tasks and as channel backend for the ASGI interface server.
 5. Application framework itself is django
 6. For web server, Nginx is the recommended choice.
 A sample configuration has been added in the project folder (nginx.snippet file).